 Closing observations and suggestions

-Here are a few more things to keep in mind about using this shortcode.
+Here are a few more things to keep in mind about using the code described herein.

-The image quality is Hugo’s default of 75%, although this and other settings can be configured.
+The image quality is Hugo’s default of 75%, although this and other settings can be configured, at least in the shortcode.
 (As the saying goes, “I have left that as an exercise for the user.”)
 But I’ve been pleasantly surprised with this default, especially in comparison to the Cloudinary images these Hugo-generated images have replaced.
 While some are a bit larger, the vast majority are either roughly the same size or actually smaller, yet I can see little or no tangible difference.

 I suggest that you not gitignore resources/_gen/assets, so your repo will include both the original image files and the Hugo-generated versions.
 That will save time in both local devs/builds and the online build process on most hosts.
 Just make sure the image files don’t constitute such a load that you risk exceeding your repo host’s limits, especially if you’re using its free tier.